 The five biologics are all parenteral, which may impact the acceptability and long-term adherence to therapy.
-Four are delivered subcutaneously and one (reslizumab) is given by IV infusion and requires a visit to a medical center for each dose.
+Four are delivered subcutaneously and one (reslizumab) is given by IV infusion.
+Only dupilumab is approved for self-injection.
+All of the other drugs require a visit to a medical center for each dose for administration by a health care professional.